FoodyFood/python-decorator-explanation/README.md

 # Python Decorator Explanation

-An explanation and breakdown of decorators in python, how they work.
+An explanation and breakdown of decorators in python, how they work, and what we might use them for.

 ## What Is Decorating